 This film is a Rorschach test for what grosses you out.
 It's hard to tell if audiences were turned off by the scene of a woman having her head caved in, or people having their mouths stapled to another person's sphincter.
 However, odds ar on a scene of the film's antagonist, Martin Lomax (Laurence R. Harvey) wrapping his erect penis in barbed wire and assaulting the back end of the centipede.

 Actors: Lee Nicholas Harris, Dieter Laser, Dominic Borrelli, Daniel Jude Gennis, Ashlynn Yennie, + more

 Directed by: Tom Six

-Coming from the hinterlands of Canada, The Void is the 2016 installment from Astron-6, a filmmaking crew who traffics a variety of genre films that are all well worth your time.
-The Void is the most overtly-horror of their oeuvre, and it includes nods to horror classics like Hellraiser and the stories of HP Lovecraft.
+Coming from the hinterlands of Canada, The Void is the 2016 installment from Astron-6, a filmmaking crew that traffics in a variety of genre films, all of which are well worth your time.
+The Void is the most overtly horror of their oeuvre, and it includes nods to horror classics like Hellraiser and the stories of HP Lovecraft.

 The story follows a local sheriff as he finds himself in the middle of a cult ritual that's meant to merge our universe with a freaky-deaky monster universe where no one has any skin and pyramids float in the sky.

 If tenderfoot audiences managed to watch further than an early scene where a nurse stabs out a man's eyes with a scalpel, then they must have decided to jettison the movie from their queue when said nurse becomes a gross, spider creature whose brain rises out of its head.
 If viewers made it past that, then they likely turned the film off when the sheriff's ex-wife gave birth to a web of gooey tentacles that spread throughout her hospital room.

 Actors: Aaron Poole, Ellen Wong, Kathleen Munroe, Kenneth Welsh